 Perhaps your trial court practice is too busy to allow you to take the large block of time needed to draft an appellate brief, or maybe you feel you need help from an attorney who is more experienced in appellate matters.
-Led by Peter P. Harney, Scott L. Machanic, and William M. Zall, assisted by Holly B. Anderson and Anne C. Rosenberg, with more than 120 combined years of experience as practicing litigation attorneys and drafting briefs for appeals and complex trial court motions, Cunningham Machanic is able to help.
+Led by Peter P. Harney, Scott L. Machanic, and William M. Zall, assisted by Anne C. Rosenberg, with more than 120 combined years of experience as practicing litigation attorneys and drafting briefs for appeals and complex trial court motions, Cunningham Machanic is able to help.
 We have appellate experience in a diverse range of matters, including, but not limited to, real estate, commercial paper, personal injury, insurance coverage, employment law and discrimination, estate planning, land use and zoning, and workers’ compensation.

 Cunningham Machanic provides services that range from advising on appellate strategy, reviewing and editing the brief you have drafted, or undertaking the entire appellate project of drafting the brief for your signature.
 Whatever assistance you need, Cunningham Machanic is able to handle your project with great skill at a reasonable cost.